josephmate/java-by-experiments/README.md

 Future topics:

-1. How does native memory impact heap?
-OS memory?
 1. How many threads until your JVM crashes?
 How much does each thread impact heap?
 OS memory report?
+How can you increase the number of threads?
 1. What happens when you get a deadlock with synchronized in java?
 1. What happens when you get a deadlock with locks in java?
 Is it any different from synchronized?